NickTaylorRE/multiarch_solver/README.md

 In short, i have a [SymbolicContext.stack](symbex/src/symbex_engine.rs#L26) that gets instantiated to a large size.
 Most of the values will be 0 and unused.
 Then there is the [SymbolicContext.sp](symbex/src/symbex_engine.rs#L32) that gets instantiated to the same value that the stack pointer in the challenge VM gets instantiated to.
 All of this allows pointer arithmetic and proper stack growth.
 I was able to solve the first challenge with a stack that was just a 0 length `SymVarVec` that grew up rather than down, and pushed and popped values as needed.
 This challenge required me to remove pushing and popping and abstract those operations through the [SymVarVec::assign](symbex/src/symbex_engine.rs#L747) operation.
 So the symbex vm doesn't push and pop to the Vec like Vec.push() supports, it now assigns values up to a specified length to the prebuilt stack, and decrements the stack pointer.

+Once i had this stack issue figured out and ensured the instructions performed properly, the challenge solved without issue.

 </td>
 <td width="50%">